 I stepped out of the car and began to wander around.
 Though it was a sunny summer day, as the wind picked up I suddenly began to feel afraid, then almost terrified.
 I've spent a lot of time traveling and exploring foreign cities alone at night, and never once had I felt the same fear I did then, in my hometown in the brilliant sun.

 I jumped back into the car and plugged in my next destination.
 On the way, I felt a mix of emotions—fear, but also a sense of catharsis, as if something had been burned out of me by that rush of adrenaline on that empty road.

 When I arrived at the cul de sac in front of my next destination, I found a tag for pigskin gloves.
 Inside was a list of mysterious numbers and writing in a language I didn't know.

 That's the magic of Randonautica.
 In theory, it sounds mindless.
 But when you're actually out there in the world, brought to a random location generated by an algorithm, it can be an emotional, even revelatory experience—which is, as it turns out, entirely by design.

 What Is Randonautica?

 The original Randonautica code came from a group of programmers working on something called the Fatum Project.
 They were interested in the potential inherent in randomness, and in gaming randomness to discover new heights.
-Its theoretical roots go deep.
+It turns out that Randonautica's theoretical roots go deep.